 Finger licking goodness, a delicacy of the Deltans of the South – South of Nigeria.
-Made from creamy palm nut extract and brought to life by mix of exotic spices, and fresh water fish banga soup is one King of a soup.
+Made from creamy palm nut extract and brought to life by mix of exotic spices, and fresh water fish banga soup is one king of a soups.

 One of my aunts had a Nanny, Mama Onome who would make a big batch of banga soup and store in the fridge for us to eat.
 The woman made it look so easy to make, my first time making it especially since I was make the palm nut extract myself I realised how much work it was.
 You don’t have to make the palm nut extract, buy the canned ones.
 The rest is a breeze.
 See how good it looks, It tastes great too